5 QUICK WAYS TO HELP AND ENCOURAGE AN OVERWHELMED MUM

-- Or do you feel so frazzled and lacking in patience that you’re about to shout at your kids when you know there’s probably a better way to handle the situation?
+- Are you sometimes feeling so frazzled and lacking in patience that you catch yourself shouting at the kids when you know there’s probably a better way to handle the situation?

-- Or, do you feel like screaming at the top of your voice that you want some alone time but instead your kids are clinging to you and won’t stop asking for things or demanding your attention.
+- Maybe you feel like screaming at the top of your voice for some alone time but instead your kids are clinging to you and won’t stop asking for things or demanding your attention.

-How many of you have had moments when you just can’t carry on for the rest of the day?
+How many of you have had moments when you just can’t carry on and you’re wishing for bedtime (not just for the kids but for yourself as well!)?

 - Feeling desperate, overwhelmed, too much going on, too much to do